Best Equipment Financing in February 2025

 Equipment financingEquipment leasingRenting equipment

-DefinitionThe borrower finances the cost of buying the equipment outrightThe lessee signs a contract that gives them the right to use the equipment for a specified period of time.The renter signs a contract that grants them the right to use the equipment for a period of time, which is usually shorter-term than a lease
+DefinitionThe borrower finances the cost of buying the equipment outrightThe lessee signs a contract that gives them the right to use the equipment for a specified period of time.The renter signs a contract that grants them the right to use the equipment for a period of time, which is usually shorter than with a lease

-Payment termsEquipment loans cover the costs of equipment in exchange for periodic repayments over a specified termThe borrower makes periodic payments to rent equipment over a specified termThe borrower makes regular payments over a specified term that is usually shorter than a lease
+Payment termsEquipment loans cover the costs of equipment in exchange for periodic repayments over a specified termThe borrower makes periodic payments to rent equipment over a specified termThe borrower makes regular payments over a specified term that is usually shorter than with a lease

 OwnershipBorrower owns the equipmentLender owns the equipment but may give the lessee the option to buy it at the end of the lease termLender owns the equipment, and borrower must return it at the end of the rental term